 If you wish to take an LRBS course for credit, you will need to email the following details to the LRBS Administrator by the last day of your course at the very latest:

 - The name of the course you wish to take for credit

 You must approach your preferred supervisor during the week and discuss a potential essay title with them.
 If an essay title is agreed upon with the supervisor, this title will then be subject to approval by the Director of the School.
 You should also find time during the week to discuss supervision arrangements, including how you and your supervisor will communicate during the two months in which you will write your essay.
 The LRBS Director will approve essay titles within 5 working days.
 The LRBS Administrator will notify you of the outcome as soon as possible.

 Students may take a maximum of two courses for credit.
 A separate email should be sent to the LRBS Administrator for each essay you wish to write.
 Only in exceptional circumstances will students be permitted to take all three courses for credit.

-If your essay is approved, you will be asked to submit a payment of £180 per essay, either by cheque (in Pounds Sterling only), or via the University of London Online Store.
+If your essay is approved, you will be asked to submit a payment of £180 per essay, via the University of London Online Store.
 Payment must be submitted by the end of the following week.